Ficus benghalensis ‘Audrey’

 • Leaves: large, oval, with a velvety texture and very visible white central veins.
 The leaf surface is matte, with a pleasant soft green shade.

-• Humidity: Prefers moderate humidity, but tolerates indoor air.
+• Humidity: prefers moderate humidity but tolerates indoor air.
 Adapts more easily than Ficus lyrata.

 Additional care: